Academic Challenges/Learning Differences Support

 When the mental health and behavioral issues with which a teen with LDs may be struggling are addressed, much of the heaviness that your teen is accustomed to carrying can be teased apart and released.
 Unpacking the psychological weight of the “Stupid” label requires a range of treatment approaches that meet the teen’s mental health needs while also providing support for their learning and academic success.

 Psychological testing provides reliable and objective information about a teen’s cognitive and emotional functioning.
-The results, combined with a psychiatric assessment by a board certified, Child and Adolescent Psychiatrist, can identify the underlying issues at hand and determine if there is a need for additional testing or assessment.
+The results, combined with a psychiatric assessment by a board certified psychiatrist, can identify the underlying issues at hand and determine if there is a need for additional testing or assessment.

 Therapists work with teens to help them recognize what they have been and may be experiencing because of their Learning Disability, school work, responses to and ways of coping with stress, and their unmet needs.
 Many times, adolescents aren’t necessarily aware of the help they need until they receive it or until they’ve had a chance to explore their needs in an unthreatening, supportive setting.
 In an effort to empower teens to better manage their LDs and school and learning related stressors, therapists work with an adolescent to explore experiences and feelings, identify destructive habits, and develop new, alternative coping behaviors.